top of page

 Container of water

 As Simple as that but not really.
 In the first few pictures you will see a mix of Leland Cypress, Ash and Yew.
 This was back when I didn't know what I was doing and having just built the units I was itching to try them out.
 Experience has taught me that you can't dry hardwoods and softwoods together and you shouldn't dry different thicknesses together either.
 Keep 2 inch stock with 2 inch stock and dry 4 inch stock with 4 inch stock.
-Experimentation in the early stages of my business made things really exciting and most of the time I couldn't help but push forward.
+4 inch planks would be better off being air dried for a year or two before using a kiln.
+If you intend 4 inch material for bowls then it would be better to rough Turn and seal them prior to using a kiln.
+Experimentation in the early stages of my business made things really exciting and most of the time I couldn't help but push forward even if it meant ruining some stock.

 Takeaway